What do you get when you cross a concept with an afterthought? You get the Edsel, a name synonymous with failure.

 The most pressing problem facing Henry II was restoring order to the company’s finances.
 For that he hired a group of MBA-trained officers from the Army Air Force’s Office of Statistical Control.
 They came as a team and billed themselves as efficiency experts.
 After securing key positions throughout the company, these executives gained the nickname, Whiz Kids, for their youth and all the questions they asked of the old school Ford managers.
 The group came to be led by the brilliant and ambitious Robert McNamara.

 With the Whiz Kids at work repairing Ford’s finances, Henry's next set out to invigorate the product side of the company.
 McNamara and his finance men were smart but they were not familiar with the ways of the car business.
 For this task the young CEO hired Ernest R. Breech, chairman of Bendix Corporation and a former top General Motors executive, to be Ford’s chief of operations.
-Breech in turn placed right-hand man Lewis Crusoe and other former GM men in key positions throughout the company.
+Breech in turn placed his right-hand man, Lewis Crusoe, and other former GM men in key positions throughout the company.
 They set about to recast Ford’s product structure.

 The car guys and the bean counters; these two camps represented very different visions for the future of the Ford Motor Company.
-Breech and his team sought to emulate their former employer.
+Breech and his team sought to emulate their former employer, General Motors.
 That meant having multiple automotive divisions, each staking claims to different price and status segments of the market.
 McNamara’s Whiz Kids were focused on the bottom line.
 Ford was in the business of generating profits.
 Selling cars were the means to that end.
 The name on the fender was irrelevant.
 They looked to maximize sales while keeping overhead to a minimum.

-All the while, Henry Ford II seemed content to let the two factions duke it out to see which would plot the best course for his company, while he concentrated on learning how to run a major corporation.
+All the while, Henry Ford II seemed content to let the two factions duke it out to see which could plot the best course for his company, while he concentrated on learning how to run a major corporation.
 What ensued resembled a professional wrestling cage match, only with suits and briefcases.

-Hot to beat their former employer at its own game, the former GMers first foray down the brand expansion path was the Monterey-Lincoln Program.
+Hot to beat their former employer at its own game, the former GM-, anywayers first foray down the brand expansion path was the Monterey-Lincoln Program.
 M-L was centered around a handsome and substantial concept car built on a lightened Lincoln platform.
 Ford’s Mercury brand was competing at the lower end of the mid-range - primarily with Pontiac, Dodge and the Olds 88.
 With a bigger Lincoln-derived body, the M-L was meant to fill the gap in Fords’ lineup between Mercury and Lincoln, putting it in competition with Buick, Chrysler and the bigger Olds 98.

 The project quickly ran into difficulties.
 The number-crunching Whiz Kids argued that the focus should be on expanding offerings in the volume Ford brand.
 They contended that the M-L was unnecessary.
 Henry II’s younger brother, Benson Ford, was currently developing a new ultra-luxury Continental line that would stand at the top of Ford’s brand structure.
 Lincoln had never had much success against Cadillac.
 With the Continental soon to be plying the upper status-sphere, they argued, why not bring Lincoln down a notch and let it compete with the upper-middle class brands?
 Ford Motor could then cover the same markets without incurring the millions in overhead needed to field another automotive division.
 The bean-counters won the day.
 The Monterey-Lincoln project was shelved.